Here’s more on a few of Tim’s books.

-The Complete Idiot’s Guide to the U.S. Constitution
+The latest is The Complete Idiot’s Guide to the U.S. Constitution

 One of the most revered, imitated, and controversial government documents in the world, the U.S. Constitution serves as the foundation for the American government and shapes the lives of Americans every day.
 But how many know its history and the impact its had on American laws and practices throughout history?
 This guide serves as the most current and accessible handbook to this all-important document.

 Please feel free to get in touch if you have comments or questions or suggestions, including ideas for future books you’d like to see him write.
 Here’s a bit on some of the other greatest hits.

 With a foreword by noted Columbia University Journalism Professor Samuel G. Freedman and chapters written by two dozen of America’s most successful independent magazine journalists and nonfiction articles, this book offers many practical strategies and suggestions on how to establish and maintain a business as a freelance writer.
 Published in 2003, it’s already in a fourth printing.